-During the evaluation phase you sort the information obtained, lead discussions, assess strengths and weaknesses and define the tasks and areas of activity you want to focus on.
+During the evaluation phase, you sort the information obtained, lead discussions, assess strengths and weaknesses, and define the tasks and areas of activity you want to focus on.
 Combine the assets and drawbacks of your team members and match tasks accordingly.
-Build a very clear profile of your role, the organisation and the market.
-This is almost like a leadership SWOT analysis (a list of strength, weaknesses, opportunities and threats).
+Build a very clear profile of your role, the organization, and the market.
+This is almost like a leadership SWOT analysis (a list of strengths, weaknesses, opportunities, and threats).

 3. Implementation phase

 In the implementation phase, you will undertake concrete measures, monitor their consistent implementation, and ask for feedback.